-Training Activities: Best Ideas and Examples for Engaging Your Employees
+18 Training Activities and Games: Best Ideas and Examples

 Every HR and L&D professional knows that even after doling out hundreds of thousands of dollars annually for professional training programs, any lecture or session that doesn’t leave much room for interactivity loses its punch.
-The desire to increase learning effectiveness motivates companies to care about employee engagement during L&D activities.
+The desire to increase learning effectiveness motivates companies to focus on engaging employees during L&D activities.

-Whether you’d prefer instructor-led training or the eLearning format to achieve your learning objectives, in this article you’ll discover the most effective corporate training activities that will help you build a successful training program.
+Whether you prefer instructor-led training or the eLearning format to achieve your learning objectives, in this article, you’ll discover some of the most effective corporate training activities and games to help you build a successful training program.

 The Top 6 Instructor-Led Training Activities